Pregnant With Twins? Some ways To Guess & Some Ways To Know!

 However many babies end up in your tummy, I wish you a safe, happy, and healthy pregnancy!

-*For fun, some of my own tests below, from this past pregnancy!*
+*For fun, some of my own tests below, from my past pregnancy with multiples.*

 – With love..Shelly @ Twinpossible, where NOTHING is Impossible!